jazzband/django-dbbackup/docs/upgrade.rst

 ``DBBACKUP_CONNECTORS``.
 By default, the ``DATABASES`` parameters are used but can be overrided in this new constant.

-This dictionnary stores configuration about how backups are made, what is the path of backup command (``/bin/mysqldump``), add suffix or prefix to the command line, environment variable, etc.
+This dictionary stores configuration about how backups are made, what is the path of backup command (``/bin/mysqldump``), add suffix or prefix to the command line, environment variable, etc.